 One of the first places I went to when I moved down here was Avenue Café.
-Located on St. Charles Avenue Café is super convenient when you need to grab a quick bite.
+Located on St. Charles Avenue, Café is super convenient when you need a quick bite.

-They have gluten-free bread for sandwiches and a couple of gluten-free pastries, which in a win in my book.
+They have gluten-free bread for sandwiches and a couple of gluten-free pastries, which is a win in my book.